 Implement your own safety measures by creating custom prompts that establish boundaries, monitoring outputs for problematic content, and maintaining logs of interactions.
 Consider developing keyword filters or using secondary models to evaluate outputs before presenting them to end users.

-Regular monitoring becomes essential when using less restricted models.
-Implement logging systems to track unusual outputs, user interactions, and potential misuse patterns.
+- Implementing logging systems to track unusual outputs, user interactions, and potential misuse patterns

 What should businesses consider when choosing AI models with different censorship levels?